What you will need

 Attaching Virtual Robots#

-To attach the Duckietown robot ROBOT_NAME to the Duckiematrix entity ENTITY_NAME (e.g., map_0/vehicle_0), run the following command, where ENGINE_HOSTNAME is the optional hostname (or IP address) of the Engine:
+To attach the Duckietown robot ROBOT_NAME to the Duckiematrix entity ENTITY_NAME (e.g., map_0/vehicle_0 by default), run the following command, where ENGINE_HOSTNAME is the optional hostname (or IP address) of the Engine:

 dts matrix attach [--engine ENGINE_HOSTNAME] ROBOT_NAME ENTITY_NAME